retentioneering/retentioneering-tools/docs/source/user_guides/eventstream.rst

 - Data container.
 The initial clickstream is stored in an ``Eventstream`` object.

 - Preprocessing.
-Eventstream allows you to efficiently work with clickstream data preparation process.
-See a :doc:`user guide on preprocessing</user_guides/dataprocessors>`.
+Eventstream allows you to efficiently work with clickstream data preparation process. :red:`TODO set a link to preprocessing user guide`.

 - Applying analytical tools.
 Eventstream provides simple interfaces to retentioneering tools, so you can seamlessly apply them.
-See a :doc:`user guide on retentioneering tooling methods</user_guide>`.
+See a :doc:`user guide on retentioneering tooling methods</user_guides>`.

 The structure of an eventstream is designed as follows.
 Let :math:`U` be a set of unique users, :math:`E` be a set of unique events.
 Eventstream is a set of sequential events :math:`\{(u_i, e_j, t_k)\}` which means that user :math:`u_i` experienced event :math:`e_j` at time :math:`t_k`, where :math:`i = 1, 2, \ldots |U|`, :math:`j = 1, 2, \ldots, |E|`, :math:`k = 1, 2, \ldots`.